Salisbury Steak with Mushroom Gravy

 Salisbury steak with mushroom gravy is a simple, hearty dish that just speaks of “homemade comfort food”!

-Quick and easy, delicious and the husband loved it.
-That’s a win!
+Quick and easy, delicious and my husband loved it.

 Nothing beats a classic, right?
 Especially when it is also budget-friendly.